And I wanted to, I don't normally have a show for tonight.

 Okay, don't insult me.

-Yeah, don't you don't need to do that.
+Yeah, you don't need to do that.

 Have I done anything to insult you?

-Have I said no, it's really not that complicated.
+Have I said no, it's really not that complicated?

 It's kind of a snarky thing to say, right?

-And I think that what you're trying to do is convulate certain things in a way that detracts from from the actual point of substance.
+And I think that what you're trying to do is convulate certain things in a way that detracts from the actual point of substance.

-No, that's not that's not how thought works.
+That's not how thought works.

 I would agree.